 \section{Methodology}

-We first give definitions and learning algorithms for the two kinds of advantage functions in \S\ref{section:3-1}.
-Then, we provide theoretical motivation for grounding LLMs by extending advantage-weighted regression in multi-agent settings in \S\ref{section:3-2}.
-Finally, we describe how to derive Reinforced Advantage (\emph{ReAd}) feedback from the theoretical motivation and use an LLM planner as an optimizer and refine the plan in \S\ref{section:3-3}.
+We first give definitions and learning algorithms for two kinds of advantage functions in \S\ref{section:3-1}.
+Then, we provide theoretical motivation for efficient LLM grounding by extending advantage-weighted regression to multi-agent settings in \S\ref{section:3-2}.
+Finally, we describe how to derive Reinforced Advantage (\emph{ReAd}) feedback from the motivation and use an LLM planner as an optimizer and refine the plan in \S\ref{section:3-3}.